NK Železničar Maribor: History

 The results soon improved and the club won their third republic title in 1968–69, earning a place in the Yugoslav Second League for the first time in history.
 They stayed there for three seasons and were relegated in 1971–72 after finishing in 18th place.

 They have won another republic title in 1972–73, but lost in the Yugoslav Second League (West) play-ofs against Mercator Ljubljana. Železničar then played several republic seasons without any notable success.
 In 1981, despite scoring only fourth position, the Football Association of Yugoslavia offered them a place in the Yugoslav Second League, but the club declined promotion due to lack of funds.
 They were struggling against relegation in the next years, until they were finally relegated to the regional league for the first time in 1987.
 They stayed there until the breakup of Yugoslavia. Železničar holds a record of 42 played seasons in the Slovenian Republic League.

 Železničar was one of the founding members of the Slovenian Second League in 1991.
 They have immediately finished first and earned a promotion to the first division in the 1991–92 season, managed by their former player Jože Karmel. Železničar played in the 1992–93 Slovenian PrvaLiga, the top level of Slovenian football, but was relegated after finishing 17th, never returning to the top flight again.
 The club was close to return on several occasions as they refused promotion in 1996, lost the play-offs against Beltinci in the 1997–98 season, and missed a second place by one point in the 1998–99 season.
 At the beginning of the new century, Železničar became financially unstable and was relegated to the lowest division over the course of several years; from the Second League in 2003 after finishing dead last, from the Slovenian Third League in 2007, having not fulfilled the licence documentation, from the fourth division in 2008, and even from the fifth division in 2014, before ceasing all operations in 2019.

 Stadium

-The club have built their first ground, Ob Tržaški Cesti Stadium (Stadion ob Tržaški cesti), between 1932 and 1935.
-After a few seasons on their temporary home ground in Poljane (Železničar lost their original home ground due to the construction of a new bridge in 1963), they moved to the newly built Tabor Sports Park (Športni park Tabor) in 1967.
-The stadium can seat 1,000 spectators, while the overall capacity of the stadium, including the standing area, is around 4,000.
+The club built its first ground, the Ob Tržaški Cesti Stadium (Stadion ob Tržaški cesti), between 1932 and 1935.
+After a few seasons at their temporary home ground in Poljane (Železničar lost their original home ground due to the construction of a new bridge in 1963), they moved to the newly built Tabor Sports Park (Športni park Tabor) in 1967.